Apply via the GCBF website.

-Please note, if a parent is found creating a business for a participants or selling or promoting their product or service, your business will not be eligible for the category awards.
+Please note, if a parent is found creating a business for participants or selling or promoting their product or service, your business will not be eligible for a prize.

 Yes.
 We have awards in specific categories: Best Product, Best Stand and Best Sales Presentation and Judge’s Choice.
 Cash prizes in each category will be awarded at the end of the fair.

 All entries will be automatically entered into the competition.